deco-cx/vibecms/README.md

 Inline forms pop-up for advanced meta-configuration (e.g., layouts, data sources, dynamic properties), making it easy for non-technical users to customize their content.

+#### From Code to Collaborative Content

+Dealing with "content type" editors is a headache.
+With Vibe CMS, you simply write React (JSX) components with TypeScript, and we automatically generate a no-code editor that matches your Props.
+This creates a perfect bridge between developers and content creators, allowing them to work together seamlessly in a unified environment.

 ### Section Library & Theming

 Create your own Rich library of customizable TSX sections ready for immediate use by agents and humans.